nwhetsell/csound-api/README.md

 ## Installing

-Before you install this package, you need [Boost](http://www.boost.org) and Csound.
+Before you install this package, you need [Boost](http://www.boost.org) 1.53.0 or later and Csound.

 ### On macOS